SLest12/14Techblog/README.md

 ## --------Tech type Blog-------

 ## Description
- This app is a CMS-style blog site where developers can publish their blog posts and comment on other developers’ posts as well
+ This app is a CMS-style blog site where developers can publish their blog posts and comment on other users post also. https://techtypeblog-e0c9c6bd85a2.herokuapp.com/
-## Deployed Application URL
-https://techtypeblog-e0c9c6bd85a2.herokuapp.com/
 ## Screenshot
 ![alt-text](undefined)